Alexander-Meldrum/swarm_sim/README.md

 ## Roadmap, Future Work

 - Default simulator controllers for dummy swarms (targets)
+- Save weights after training in Python controller
+- Update C++ controller to use saved weights
 - Addition of GAE to PPO algorithm
 - Enable 3d animation to show intended collisions as green triangles.